jonhuo11/video-upload-server/README.md

 # hls.js

-Command line tool for converting files in `videos/` to http live streaming format Use `node hls.js` to run
+Command line tool for converting files to http live streaming format

+Use `node hls.js` to run